turbot/pipes-docs/docs/accounts/tenant/authentication.md

   - **Attribute Mappings**: Map the following attributes to the corresponding user attributes in your IdP:
     - `email`: the email address of the user
     - `firstName`: the given / first name of the user
-    - `lastName`: the family / surname of the user
+    - `lastName`: the family/surname of the user
     - `login`: _optional_ unique user login identifier
 - Once you have created the application, you will need to gather and enter the following information from your IdP:
   - **Identity Provider Issuer ID**: e.g. https://okta.com/eyldobv30u6ndacE15e7